Before

 Expert disciplines unified

-Legal, technical, field, and executive knowledge — previously distributed across individuals and siloed in experience — now operates as a single coherent reasoning system.
+Legal, technical, field, and executive knowledge - previously siloed in individual experience - now operates as a single coherent reasoning system.

 ↑ Bids